tarwn/lessthandot-hugo/blogs/content/posts/2013-02-04-quality-quality-assurance-and-how.md

 A lot of people in the software world dislike Quality assurance, but I think this is because there are a lot of poor Quality Assurance efforts out there that never get past the manual test stage (and thus aren't actually assuring quality).

-Regardless, if “It ain't broke” is the highest measure of quality in your company, it may be time to recalibrate expectations.
+Regardless, if "It ain't broke" is the highest measure of quality in your company, it may be time to recalibrate expectations.

  [1]: http://devlinliles.com/ "DevlinLiles.com"
  [2]: https://twitter.com/devlinliles "@DevlinLiles on twitter"